*This post was first published in 2015 and is continuously updated.

-American Trade Association for Cannabis and Hemp (ATACH) made an announcement last week concerning their efforts to persuade the legislature
+American Trade Association for Cannabis and Hemp (ATACH) made an announcement concerning their efforts to persuade the legislature

 in Pennsylvania to update the law to provide new legal protections for

 lawyers in the Keystone State working with the cannabis industry.
 The

-push comes as the General Assembly is considering the legalization
+push came as the General Assembly is considering the legalization of medical

-Weston Diamond LLC, the only lawyer whom ATACH has selected to serve on
+Sacks Weston Diamond LLC, the only lawyer whom ATACH has selected to serve on the group’s

 Sacks was quoted in the organization’s press release, saying that